-The final step of learning how to record a song in the studio is the mastering process.
+The final step of learning how to record a song in a studio is the mastering process.
 Before this step, you’ll need to get all of your tracks on a single stereo file.
-Mastering will put all the finishing touches on your product, including maximizing volume, balancing frequencies, and stereo widening.
+Mastering will put the finishing touches on your product, including:

-These days, professional song recording is available to anyone, but there’s no substitute for learning the industry ins and outs from a professional.
-Check out 1500 Sound Academy today and discover both online and in-person opportunities that will help take your music from zero to career today.
+These days, professional song recording is available to anyone, but there’s no substitute for learning the industry's ins and outs from a professional.
+Learn how to record a song in the studio from real artists.
+Check out 1500 Sound Academy today and discover both online and in-person opportunities that will help take your music from zero to career.

 - Choosing a selection results in a full page refresh.